StephanePeyregne/AuthentiCT/README.md

 deam2cont
 ---------
-deam2cont outputs by default a list of the maximum likelihood estimates of the parameter values (2nd column) with their associated standard error (3rd column).
+deam2cont outputs by default a list of the maximum likelihood estimates of the parameter values (2nd column, all between 0 and 1) with their associated standard error (3rd column).
 It then outputs information about the sequences:

 | sequence name | sequence of observations | flag (0 for forward, 16 for reverse) | sequence length | vector of posterior probabilities for the 5' single-stranded state | vector of posterior probabilities for the double-stranded state | vector of posterior probabilities for the single-stranded state | vector of posterior probabilities for the 3' single-stranded state | vector of informative positions in the sequence | probability that the sequence is endogenous | likelihood from the endogenous model | likelihood from the contaminant model | score (likelihood ratio) |